 10. Immerse yourself in a field of culture and light at the Chinese Lantern Festival

-Planning to return to Philadelphia’s Franklin Square in May 2022 is the Chinese Lantern Festival.
+Returning to Philadelphia’s Franklin Square June 21 – August 7, 2022 is the Chinese Lantern Festival.
 Set to light up the night once again near Independence Mall and Chinatown, the festival first came to Philadelphia in 2016, filling the space with massive handmade lantern displays in celebration of Chinese cultural traditions and drawing crowds of visitors from all over the world.
-Dozens of displays consisting of thousands of individual lanterns cover the grounds, illuminated by tens-of-thousands of LED lights.
+Dozens of displays consisting of thousands of individual lanterns will cover the grounds, illuminated by tens-of-thousands of LED lights.
 Guests can also enjoy performances by dancers, martial artists, contortionists, and other acts, as well as live demonstrations and artwork for purchase by Chinese folk artists.
-More updates about 2022’s Festival will be announced soon.
-For the latest information, click here.
+For more information, click here.

 11. Book a room in one of Philadelphia’s newest hotels

 Over the last several years Philadelphia’s hotel community has expanded, with a variety of new accommodations now open in neighborhoods throughout the city.
-At 13th and Locust streets in downtown Philadelphia, the Guild House Hotel occupies a Victorian-era rowhouse that was once the home of The New Century Guild — one of the nation’s oldest and most prominent women’s empowerment organizations.
+At 13th and Locust streets in downtown Philadelphia, the Guild House Hotel – named one of The Best New Hotels in the World by Travel + Leisure in 2022 – occupies a Victorian-era rowhouse that was once the home of The New Century Guild, one of the nation’s oldest and most prominent women’s empowerment organizations.
 A dual-branded, 51-story property on 15th and Chestnut streets houses the luxurious, 295-room W Philadelphia Hotel and the wellness-inspired, 460-room Element Philadelphia Hotel.
 Be close to all the action in South Philadelphia’s Stadium District at Live!
 Casino & Hotel, which features more than 510,000 square-feet of gaming, hotel, dining, and entertainment space at the corner of 9th and Darien Streets – just steps from Xfinity Live!, Citizens Bank Park and Lincoln Financial Field.
 To learn more about all of Philadelphia’s newest hotel options, click here.

 12. Savor the newest menus of Philadelphia’s acclaimed dining scene and treat your taste buds during Restaurant Week